Chocolate Tartlets Recipe

 FOR THE FILLING

-- Divide the pastry into 6 even pieces and press into tartlet tins with removable bases.
-Bake for about 15 minutes in the oven preheated to 180°C.
+- Divide the dough into 6 even pieces, lightly flour your fingers and gently press the pastry into 6 loose base mini tart tins.
+Prick the dough with fork.
+Bake for about 15 minutes in the oven preheated to 180°C

-- Cut the peeled butternut squash into smaller pieces and bake them in the preheated oven to 200°C until becomes soft (it will take around 45 minutes).
+- For the filling, cut the peeled butternut squash into smaller pieces and bake them in the preheated oven to 200°C until becomes soft (it will take around 45 minutes).
 Smash the squash with a fork to make a purée.

 - Add the butternut squash purée into this mixture, add a pinch of salt and stir until everything incorporated.
 Set aside to cool for about 5 minutes.
 Pour the filling evenly into tartlet cases and leave to settle and cool.